Use ChatGPT's Preferred Content Structure To Get Cited More Often

 When someone asks ChatGPT a question, they expect the answer immediately.
 Your content should follow that same pattern.

 Open every section with a clear response to the question in the first one or two sentences.
 After that, add background, examples, or nuance.
-This answer-first content format mirrors how answer engines generate replies and directly increases your chances of being cited in ChatGPT.
+This answer-first content format structures content for direct answers and mirrors how answer engines generate replies and directly increases your chances of being cited in ChatGPT.
 When the model can extract a clean answer from the first sentence, it cites with higher confidence.

 2. Write headings the way people talk to ChatGPT